Ryantzj/Naugthy_python/Network_Python/README.md

 -First hald of the script is similar to client, while on second half I  have created Threads to handle multiple clients and will print out any message sent by client and return a short and sweet message "Ack!"

+udp_client
+-How can we leave out our udp friend.
+Udp client and tcp are very similar but because how both protocol work differently, udp_client doesnt require to authenticate destination before transmiting data.

 Run both script on diffent terminal and you have the world's most simplest client-sever app.